Moselle loop Bremm

 11. Bernkastel-Kues

-One of the most famous tourist towns on the Moselle is Bernkastel-Kues.
+One of the most famous tourist towns on the Mosel River is Bernkastel-Kues.
 And the beautiful half-timbered houses scattered throughout the town alone make it well worth a visit.

 Bernkastel-kues Rathausplatz